MF366-Coding/The-Ultimate-Supaplex-Archive/README.md

 #### 4️⃣ Option 4: Use an open-source clone
 OpenSupaplex runs in almost every platform, including PS Vita and Nintendo Switch (check the quick note down below)!
 Amazing, right?

-**Quick Note**

-Homebrew is no longer available for the Nintendo Switch, so you can't install OpenSupaplex on it anymore. :-(

 Created by [sergiou87](https://github.com/sergiou87/open-supaplex).

 ### 🎮 How to play?